ghcjs/ghcjs-base/README.md

 Each of them makes a callback (JavaScript function) that runs the supplied function.
 The callback takes an arbitrary number of arguments that it passes as an array of JSVal values to the Haskell function.
-The following NodeJS example shows how to use `asyncCallbackMulti`.
-You can apply the following nodejs example to `syncCallbackMulti` and `syncCallbackMulti'`.
+The following NodeJS example shows how to use `syncCallbackMulti'`.
+You can adapt the following nodejs example to `syncCallbackMulti` and `asyncCallbackMulti`.

 ```haskell
 {-# LANGUAGE JavaScriptFFI, ForeignFunctionInterface #-}